adam-p/yesterday-i-learned/random.md

 1. [Not supporting unicode in your app can cost lives][ldc]
 1. "Nemo" means "nobody" in Latin.
 1. Steller's jay is Alberta's bird.
-1. Raccoons are called Washbär (washing bear) in Germany because they wash things a lot.
 1. s,p,d, and f stand for sharp, principal, diffuse, and fundamental.
 1. Clay bar exposes paint to the elements.
 It is necessary to clay bar something only if it cannot be polished.
 1. The name "Pineapple" was actually first applied to pine cones in 1398.
 Pine Cones later took over as the common name, and the fruit became known as the Pineapple due to its similar appearance.